Blaze TV UK: How to watch

 A glitch at launch meant the Blaze website was showing a domain registration page earlier on.

-(Updated) On Freeview, a +1 channel has been configured on channel 84, which is now confirmed as a placeholder channel, running between 03:00-04:00 to secure the neighbouring channel number to Blaze, for a potential future use.
+(Updated) On Freeview, a +1 channel has been configured on channel 84, which is now confirmed as a placeholder channel, running between 04:00-05:00 to secure the neighbouring channel number to Blaze, for a potential future use.
 A proper +1 service isn't available.
+As a result, the main Blaze channel is only available for 23 hours a day on Freeview.